Front Range Youth Symphony

 contact Keith Ewer at 720-898-7238 or firstname.lastname@example.org

-conducted by Stephanie Texera, brings together talented musicians through the age of 21 for unique training in orchestral repertoire and the opportunity to perform in three major concerts each season at the Arvada Center.
+*FRONT RANGE YOUTH SYMPHONY, brings together talented musicians through the age of 21 for unique training in orchestral repertoire and the opportunity to perform in three major concerts each season at the Arvada Center.
 Students must audition to participate in the program.
-Rehearsals are on Tuesday evenings at the Arvada Center from 6:30 to 9:00 PM, late August through April.
+Rehearsals are on Tuesday evenings at the Arvada Center from 6:30 to 9:00 PM, September through April.
 The season begins with a required three-day summer music camp at the Arvada Center, which includes an overnight retreat in Breckenridge with the Breckenridge Music Institute.
+Tuition cost is $475 for the season.
+The Summer Camp is $120.